 At 20, I graduated with a BA in political science in my home state of Pennsylvania.

-Two weeks later, after my 21st birthday, I left the US for good.
+Two weeks later, just after my 21st birthday, I left the US for good.

-AT 24, there was a failed attempt to live in northern Italy.
+AFTER LEAVING PARIS at 24, there was a failed attempt to live in northern Italy.

-But more importantly: You don’t need to be rich to travel.
+You don’t need to be rich to travel.

-I’m kind of really into Ireland.
+* I’m kind of really into Ireland.
 I picked up Gaelic football when I moved to Dalian in 2008 and have since played on teams in Paris, Milan, and across China.

-I love gin and tonics, a good Belgian blanche, and seriously dark porters and stouts.
+* I love gin and tonics, a good Belgian blanche, and seriously dark porters and stouts.

-I was published in a book once!
+* I was published in a book once!
 It’s this one.

-The photoblog of my China years can be found here.
+* The photoblog of my China years can be found here.